homanw104/pet-clinic/README.md

 Metadata of each route is prescribed in `contents`.
 Most of the routes are listed below.

-> We are migrating from Next.js Pages Router to App Router.
+> We've migrated from Next.js Pages Router to App Router.
-> Pages Router and App Router currently coexist in this project.
-> The routes below are for reference only, and some of the files are in the `app` folder now.
+> The routes below are for reference only, all the files are in the `app` folder now.

 ```txt
 pages/